Bertolt Brecht: A Revolutionary Playwright

 Brecht’s narrative work is characterized by a technique known as “Verfremdungseffekt” or “alienation effect.”
 This technique aimed to distance the audience from the emotional identification with characters, encouraging critical observation and analysis.
 Brecht employed episodic structures, direct addresses to the audience, and the use of signs, projections, and songs to disrupt the flow of the play and create an intellectual engagement with the material.

-Chronological List of Major Works (Year of Publication):
+Chronological List of Major Works by Bertolt Brecht

 1. Baal” (1918)